broadinstitute/wfl/docs/md/modules-sg.md

 containing the Cromwell metadata for the workflow that generated the output.
-WFL writes that file to preserve analysis provenance to support pipeline debugging and compliance.
+WFL writes that file to preserve analysis provenance and support pipeline debugging and compliance.
 WFL records its own version information in Cromwell workflow labels
 That label information,